 Some patients become dissatisfied with the large holes, and want to restore their earlobes to a normal shape and size.
 However, the skin can stretch to a degree where it loses elasticity, and therefore cannot shrink back to its normal size on its own.
 Surgical intervention then becomes necessary.

 Repairing earlobes with gauges or plugs is still performed on an outpatient basis under local anesthesia, but it is a more complex procedure.
 Dr. Guyuron must reshape more of the soft tissue of earlobes that have been gauged, and use more sutures.
-Regardless, the recovery process is still non-intensive, and there should be minimal post-operative pain.
+Regardless, the recovery process is still non-intensive, and there should be minimal post-operative discomfort.